arista-channel/acws/docs/lab/access.md

 ## Equipment

-Each Arista Campus Pod is equipped with the hardware and software you would
+The hardware you see sitting in front of you can

 <div class="grid cards" markdown>